Went on an adventurous trip to Iceland. Rather than writing down every detail of the trip, I’ll just let my photos tell you the story.

 When you have the chance to visit one of these, just do it.

 Jökulsárlón is another Glacier Lagoon located on the other side of the Hvannadalshnúkur mountain.
-When we visited Jökulsárlón, it was very misty and a large contrast with the sunny day we had before when we visited Fjallsárlón.
+When I visited Jökulsárlón, it was very misty and a large contrast with the sunny day we had before when we visited Fjallsárlón.
 Although this showed the fact that these Glacier Lagoons are majestic in any weather condition.